7 Mistakes to Avoids in Corporate Gifting

 2. Corporate Gifts That Look Like Marketing Gimmick

 It is one of the biggest mistakes that many corporate clients are seen making.
 Your chosen gift should well-compliment your brand but shouldn’t look like a marketing piece.
-We recommend not to position the logo of your company on the front and centre across the gift item.
+We recommend not to position the logo of your company on the front and center across the gift item.
 Receiving a gift with logos flashing at every corner may make the recipient feel less valued and more of a marketing gimmick.
 The gift should represent the brand thoughtfully and subtly like you can place the logo on the packaging or the inside edge of the gift.
 In case, the recipient leaves the company; he or she can use the gift without feeling weird.

 3. Not Personalizing the Gifts